 Our work in the Vaal brings together many stakeholders, including trade unions (South African Policing Union – SAPU; Police and Prisons Civil Rights Union – POPCRU; Health & Other Services Personnel Trade Union of South Africa – HOSPERSA), activists, community-based organisations, traditional healers, the police, church groups, community police forums, local radio stations, a university and the departments of community safety department and social development.

-And the preliminary results are promising.
+The preliminary results are promising.
 Our work is beginning to transform deeply rooted social norms on a small scale in the Vaal Triangle with Letsema.
-Significant shifts in gender-related attitudes, norms and behaviours are happening.
-Through supporting community and institution-led initiatives at a local level, we've started to develop a prototype and experience for how to work in a way that links actors, as well as strengthening networks striving to address GBV across many levels and spaces.
-We will support Letsema members to share the lessons learned with at least one more community.
+There are shifts in gender-related attitudes, norms and behaviours.
+Through supporting a community and institution-led initiatives at a local level, we’ve started to develop a prototype and experience for how to work in a way that links actors, as well as strengthening networks striving to address GBV across many levels and spaces.
+Letsema members have a better understanding of open space technology as a way of working with large groups and are supporting a new community called Savannah to develop its own responses to gender-based violence.